- Read our review guidelines

-Getting in or out of a boat can be tricky at the best of times, but for kayaking it can be even more difficult, and it can definitely be a little daunting if you’re new to the sport.
+Getting in or out of a boat can be tricky at the best of times, but for kayaking it can be even more difficult, and it can definitely be a little daunting if you’re new to the sport, even if you have experience paddle boarding.
 So, how do you do it?

-We have put together a step by step guide to show you how to get in and out of a kayak safely.
+We have put together a step by step guide to show you how, with a little practice, to get in and out of a kayak safely.

 Hopefully with our handy instructions you can avoid any embarrassments or mishaps when you next take to the water.